Leading in Ministry and Mission

 Benefits of EM360

 For more than 10 years, GBHEM has engaged in research to identify the components of effective ministry.
 Through this research and field testing, GBHEM has developed a tool to help churches identify and recognize pastoral and ministry effectiveness.
-The 360-degree survey is a vital part of the planning and goal-setting process for church pastors, congregations, district superintendent and bishops.
+The 360-degree survey is a vital part of the planning and goal-setting process for clergy, congregations, district superintendent and bishops.

 Process for EM360